insure logo

 • Property damage liability

-While these limits meet Georgia’s legal requirements, many drivers choose higher coverage for greater financial security after an accident.
-Failing to maintain the required insurance can lead to penalties such as fines, license suspension or vehicle impoundment.
+These limits are the bare minimum – many drivers choose higher coverage to better protect themselves financially after an accident.
+Not carrying the required coverage in Georgia can lead to fines, license suspension and even vehicle impoundment.

 Auto insurance premiums vary significantly from city to city, so drivers need to be sure they’re getting the best deal.
 Insure.com has done the research for you.
 Get more information on auto insurance rates by city below.